onyiny-ang/multi-cluster-use-cases/docs/overall-summary.md

 - Once Replicas are set up on a multicluster, they can be changed through the `kubectl` command, `annotate` **It should be noted that this may change in future versions of kubectl/kubernetes**

+- Annotations (or a similar feature) should be improved--a mistyped bracket or letter in the command will not fail or give any warning that an annotation was unsuccessful.
+Replicas will not be spread as desired but there will be no error or failed message to alert you to this.

+- Both clusters attached to the FCP initially at the time of replica deployment, and those that are attached after the FCP is established with replicas/services can have replicas scheduled to them and away from them.

 - Total number of replicas can be changed with the `kubectl scale` command

 - Federated control plane creates the multicluster --test whether clusters can be added after the fact